EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-34-7/index.md

 - Fixed a bug causing the engineer tool to regain more ammo than expected when re-applying the player's class.
 - Fixed an issue preventing map spawned ammo crates from re-supplying tanks in certain situations.
-- Fixed an problem with the squad artillery ability being activated in areas that shouldn't be allowed.
+- Fixed a problem with the squad artillery ability being activated in areas that shouldn't be allowed.
 (Non sky-box.)

 ## Script/Game Balance